OpenSciViz/cloud/README.md

     The above hopefully ensured a fast / simple boot-up.
 One must then manually "service name start" of the items listed above that indicate "off".

    Notice that libvirtd should be up immediately after reboot, but any subsequent edit of /etc/libvirt* conf. files will require a restart.
 It's worth checking the default libvirtd (KVM) boot status:

-    + virsh list ; virsh net-list ; virsh pool-list
+   * virsh list ; virsh net-list ; virsh pool-list

    The 1st list should show any running VMs.
 There should be a "default" network and but no running VMs, unless somehow the cloudstack services were started on boot.

    If there are pools, check if the pools have volumes:

-    + virsh vol-list any-pool-Id-shown
+   * virsh vol-list any-pool-Id-shown

    Below there are some check-list items for using virsh to flush / remove any lingering cloudstack remnants, if desired.
+See the section on forcing the hypervisor agent to create new system VMs.

   * Before a reboot, double check /etc/rc.local: